 – Difficult to describe, but different, softer in some way.
 14 days later I could swallow almost anything.
 It was a huge relief that spurred me on to continue the exercises.

-Up until now Dagmar has trained for a few months and performed the swallowing measurement tests every three weeks in order to follow her progress.
+Up until now Dagmar has trained for a few months.
+She has performed the swallowing measurement tests every three weeks in order to follow her progress.
 As well as a continually improving ability to swallow, Dagmar feels an increased muscle strength in both face and mouth.

 Life has changed in every way and her will to live has returned.
 Wrestling with food and drink are a distant memory and Dagmar now loves to eat out with friends when the opportunity arises.